 Brent Davis is a Werklund Research Professor in the Werklund School of Education at the University of Calgary, Calgary, Canada.
 His research is focused on the educational relevance of recent developments in the cognitive and complexity sciences, with particular interests in teacher knowledge and mathematics learning.

 Krista Francis is an associate professor in Educational Studies in the Learning Sciences in the Werklund School of Education at the University of Calgary, Calgary, Canada.
-Her research focuses on the teaching and learning mathematics with technology, with particular interests in how programming robots can support learning spatial reasoning.
+Her research focuses on the teaching and learning mathematics with technology, with particular interests in how programming robots and computational thinking can support learning spatial reasoning.

 This project is supported by funding received through the Werklund Professor program.